dasisdormax/csgo-multiserver/README.md

 ## Planned features

 The emphasis is on **MULTI**

 * **_MULTIPLE_ USERS**: An admin-client system for sharing the base installation.
-This can save bandwidth/storage
+Thus, the same files do not have to be downloaded and stored multiple times.
 * **_MULTIPLE_ INSTANCES**: Each game server instance shares the base files, but has its own configuration.
 Multiple instances can run on a system simultaneously.
-Supporting network bridges would be nice for the future.
 * **_MULTIPLE_ CONFIGURATIONS**: Different gamemodes (like competitive/deathmatch/surfing) that can be chosen when starting the server

-* More options should be controlled using environment variables, like **MAPS** (a mapcycle generator), **TEAM\_T**, **TEAM\_CT** (automatic team assignment, depends on plugins)
-* Magic network features that let you start/stop a server on a remote machine and copy game/config files over (far future, you can use ssh and rsync anyway)
-* It should, though, still be easy to set it up just for one user
+Additional plans:

+* While the _MULTI_ features are the highlight, managing a single server for yourself should be just as easy.
 * Sourcemod plugin management for each instance (including downloading them), and enabling/disabling them based on configuration
-* various improvements and all that stuff
+* Game configuration upon launch with environment variables.
+Possible features:
+	- Mapcycle generator (as `MAPS` variable)
+	- automatic team assignment (as `TEAM_T` and `TEAM_CT` variable)